-Extract from the 2000 ISDA Definitions and the 2006 ISDA Definitions

-"EC Treaty."
-"EC Treaty" means the Treaty establishing the European Community (signed in Rome on March 25, 1957), as amended by the Treaty on European Union (signed in Maastricht 3 on February 7, 1992) and as amended by the Treaty of Amsterdam (signed in Amsterdam on October 2, 1997)."

-- Extract from the 2000 ISDA Definitions

-"EC Treaty."
-"EC Treaty" means the Treaty establishing the European Community (signed in Rome on March 25, 1957), as amended by the Treaty on European Union (signed in Maastricht 3 on February 7, 1992), the Treaty of Amsterdam (signed in Amsterdam on October 2, 1997) and the Treaty of Nice (signed in Nice on February 26, 2001)."

-- Extract from the 2006 ISDA Definitions
+- Extract from the 2000 ISDA Definitions and the 2006 ISDA Definitions - "EC Treaty."
+"EC Treaty" means the Treaty establishing the European Community (signed in Rome on March 25, 1957), as amended by the Treaty on European Union (signed in Maastricht 3 on February 7, 1992) and as amended by the Treaty of Amsterdam (signed in Amsterdam on October 2, 1997)." - Extract from the 2000 ISDA Definitions - "EC Treaty."
+EC Treaty" means the Treaty establishing the European Community (signed in Rome on March 25, 1957), as amended by the Treaty on European Union (signed in Maastricht 3 on February 7, 1992), the Treaty of Amsterdam (signed in Amsterdam on October 2, 1997) and the Treaty of Nice (signed in Nice on February 26, 2001)." - Extract from the 2006 ISDA Definitions would accept the argument that the ISDA definition of euro does not apply to the currency of the remaining member states of the currency union where a state that has adopted the euro ceases to use it as its currency, in particular where Greece is using new drachma in contravention of its Treaty obligations and where the remaining euro area member states can be regarded as the states that adopt and use the euro "in accordance with the Treaty".

-ISDA transaction requiring payments in Euro has been frustrated.
-There is a high bar to a finding of frustration.
-The fact that one state has ceased to use the Euro does not make performance in Euro impossible and should not be regarded as rendering performance in Euro a radically different thing than that which was undertaken in the contract.
-Similarly, it should not be regarded as a Force Majeure Event under section 5(b)(ii) of the 2002 ISDA Master Agreement as it does not, in itself, prevent performance in Euro or make it impossible or impracticable to make Euro payments.
+In addition, if the euro is continuing as the single European currency, we think it unlikely that an English or a New radically different thing than that which was undertaken in the contract.
+Similarly, it should not be regarded as a Force Majeure Event under section 5(b)(ii) of the 2002 ISDA Master Agreement as it does not, in itself, prevent performance in euro or make it impossible or impracticable to make euro payments.